-Sheila Molazadeh graduated from Cal State Northridge with a Masters degree in Flute Performance and she holds an undergraduate degree in Music Education from the University of Redlands.
+Sheila Molazadeh graduated from Cal State Northridge with a Masters degree in Flute Performance and she holds an undergraduate degree in Music Education with a California Teaching Credential in Music from the University of Redlands.
 Sheila has performed in many different venues around the world including Tivoli Gardens (Denmark), the Edinburgh Trade Center (Scotland), the Sydney Opera House (Austrailia), the Walt Disney Concert Hall (Los Angeles).

 Max Mueller holds a Bachelor of Music from Cal State Northridge.
 An accomplished cellist, Max also writes music and is an assistant to Academy Award nominated composer, David Newman.
 Max performs in the American Youth Symphony, Young Musician’s Foundation Orchestra and is founder of Music on the Verge, a music education company for K-12 students in Los Angeles.